datopian/tech.datopian.com/ckan/play-around.md

 sidebar: auto
 ---

-In this section we are going to show some basic functionality of CKAN focused on the API
+# How to play around with CKAN

 ## Prerequisites